 I no longer use the M-Audio MobilePre USB – 2 Channel USB Mic Preamp with XLR and 1/8″ Stereo Miniplug Mic Inputs

-I changed to the Lexicon Lambda just because it works under Vista and Windows 7.
+I changed to the Lexicon Lambda just because it works under Vista and Windows 7 (and, WIndows 10).

 Step 2: Buy an appropriate mic.
 If the mic does not have a big, round, three-prong XLR plug, as in the photo above, you do not want it.
 This connector will shield you from most RF interference (very important in the typical office and anywhere near a PC).
 You will need some cables, too.
 Most mics do not come with one.